 Excited to show off your latest FO, HOTH?
 Yearning for a trip to your LYS?
 Too many WIP’s have you down?
-Not sure WTH (what the hook?) all this means, or how frogs factor into crochet?
+Not sure what all this means, or how frogs factor into crochet?
 Come along with me as we go over some of the fun, crochet slang acronyms or terminology that are commonly used in crocheting circles.*